-Implement education campaign to communicate the new policy
+Education Campaign to communicate the new policy

 As previously noted, educating the campus and community about the policy is essential at every step of the process.
 Continuing to educate the campus community about what the policy is and why it is happening will increase the likelihood of greater support and adherence.